jguo052/Ames-Housing-Price-Regression/README.md

 Before you begin working on this project, please do the following:

 1. Sign up for an account on [Kaggle](https://www.kaggle.com/)
-2. **IMPORTANT**: Click the link [DSIR-822 Regression Challenge](https://www.kaggle.com/competitions/dsir-822-project-2-regression-challenge/) to **join** the competition (otherwise you will not be able to make submissions!)
+2. **IMPORTANT**: Click the link [DSIR-822 Regression Challenge](https://www.kaggle.com/t/28bd015e506b492fb9ef1c289b3d2059) to **join** the competition (otherwise you will not be able to make submissions!)
-3. Review the material on the competition.
+3. eview the material on the [DSIR-822 Regression Challenge](https://www.kaggle.com/competitions/dsir-822-project-2-regression-challenge/)
 4. Review the [data description](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).

 ## The Modeling Process